Wheaton Public Safety Task Force

 The NEW Wheaton Small Business Incubator – to open in early 2006 in the Wheaton South Building at Westfield Shoppingtown Wheaton – will provide office space, conference rooms and support services for approximately 25 – 30 local small businesses.
-Features include:
+Features to include:

 - 10K square-foot, custom-designed business center in the heart of Downtown Wheaton – which is in the midst of a $400 million, multi-phase commercial, residential and retail revitalization

 - State-of-the-art conference and meeting space with full plug-and-play capability

 - Office equipped with internet access via T1 lines and voice and data connections

 - Shared work space with copier, fax, printer and mail service

 Like tenants of the MTDC and the SSIC, Wheaton Small Business Incubator tenants will have access to a host of business resources including training, development, and best practices seminars led by industry experts, free counseling & legal services, business counseling through the University of Maryland Intellectual Property Legal Resource Center, networking conferences, business counseling through the County’s award-winning business mentoring program, and more.

 Well on the way to achieving the goal of 7 by 7: seven incubators in Montgomery County by 2007.
 In addition to Wheaton, new incubators are planned for East County, Rockville and Germantown.